GEO-IASS/IDLlib/astro/aaareadme.txt

 The homepage for the IDL Astronomy Library is  http://idlastro.gsfc.nasa.gov.
 There is no longer any FTP access and downloads must be performed from the Web or using WGET.
-The default version of the Library requires IDL V5.5, although earlier frozen versions are available for  V4.0-V5.0, V5.1, V5.2, V5.3, and V5.4.
+The default version of the Library requires IDL V6.1, although earlier frozen versions are available in the old/ directory.

 The success of the IDL Astronomy User's Library depends upon the willingness of users to give as well as take.
 Submission of relevant